Real Betis Féminas

-Real Betis Balompié Féminas is the women's football club of Real Betis.
-Based in Seville, Andalusia, Spain, the club competes in the Liga F, the top league in Spain.
-Home matches are played at Ciudad Deportiva Luis del Sol.
+Real Betis Balompié Féminas is a football club based in Seville, Andalusia, Spain.
+It is the women's football team of Real Betis and competes in the Primera Federación, the second tier of Spanish women's football.
+The club plays their home games at the Ciudad Deportiva Luis del Sol.

 History

 The women's team of Real Betis was founded in 2011 after integrating local team Azahar CF into the structure of the club.

 In its first season, the club could not promote to Segunda División, but achieved a vacant spot for playing in the league.
 Four years later, on 22 June 2016, Real Betis promoted to Primera División.